 The Russian invasion of Ukraine on the 24th of February 2022 has been a turning point for many NATO countries, including Germany, in their perception of the Russian Federation.
-At the 2022 Madrid Summit, the North Atlantic Council (NAC) adopted a new Strategic Concept, which defined the Russian Federation as "the most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area.
+At the 2022 Madrid Summit, the North Atlantic Council (NAC) adopted a new Strategic Concept, which defined the Russian Federation as "the most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area."
+At the 2022 Madrid Summit, the North Atlantic Council (NAC) adopted a new Strategic Concept, which defined the Russian Federation as "the most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area."
 The reclassification of Russia, from potential strategic partner to singularly significant and direct threat, marks a distinct shift in NATO's strategic perceptions.
 On the continuum of competition, this has moved Russia out of the rivalry space and into the confrontation space (see Figure 3).
 This makes Russia an adversary actor "against which legal coercive political, military or civilian actions may be envisaged and conducted." (see definition of adversary in Chapter 1: NATO's continuum of competition).
-To face this re-emergent threat, with its new Strategic Concept NATO has refocused its efforts from crisis management and cooperative security to its initial core task: collective defence.
+To

-31 www.bundesregierung.de/breg-en/news/policy-statement-by-olaf-scholz-chancellor-of-the-federal-republic-of-germany-and-member-of-the-german-bundestag-27-february-2022-in-berlin-2008378.
+30 www.bundesregierung.de/breg-en/news/policy-statement-by-olaf-scholz-chancellor-of-the-federal-republic-of-germany-and-member-of-the-german-bundestag-27-february-2022-in-berlin-2008378.

-32 NATO.
-'2022 Strategic Concept'.
-2022. p.
+31 NATO, '2022 Strategic Concept', 2022, p.
 4.

-^{33 &}quot;NATO-Russia cooperation is of strategic importance as it contributes to creating a common space of peace, stability and security.
+^{32 &}quot;NATO-Russia cooperation is of strategic importance as it contributes to creating a common space of peace, stability and security.
 NATO poses no threat to Russia.
 On the contrary: we want to see a true strategic partnership between NATO and Russia, and we will act accordingly, with the expectation of reciprocity from Russia."
 (NATO, 'Strategic Concept, Active Engagement, Modern Defence', 2010, p.
 29).